Tax Day Deals 2017: Free Food, Special Discounts, And More

 BRIO Tuscan Grille: Brio is also covering customer’s sales tax on April 18.
 Just mention “tax-free Tax Day.”

-Bruegger’s Bagels: Bruegger’s is offering their Big Bagel Bundle – 13 bagels, plus 2 tubs of Bruegger’s cream cheese – for just $10.40 on April 18.
+Bruegger’s Bagels: Bruegger’s is offering their Big Bagel Bundle – 13 bagels, plus two tubs of Bruegger’s cream cheese – for just $10.40 on April 18.
 Coupon required.

 Cinnabon: Get two free Classic Bites at Cinnabon on April 18; no coupon required.